cunnane/xloil/docs/source/xlOil_Python/CustomGUI.rst

 Instead of a dictionary, the `funcmap` object can be a function which takes any string and returns a callback handler.

-See :doc:`ExampleGUI` for an example of ribbon customisation.
+See :doc:`ExampleGUI` for an example of ribbon customisation, or look at xlOil's own ribbon in the `xloil/xloil_ribbon.py` module.

 Setting button images
 =====================